cj9208/USACO/C++ macro.md

 ## Undefining and Redefining Macros
 * If a macro is redefined with a definition that is not effectively the same as the old one, the preprocessor issues a warning and changes the macro to use the new definition
-* not undefine a macro within macro arguments
+* not redefine/undefine a macro within macro arguments
 ```C++
 #undef FOO
 ```